Creating and handling Motion projects

 $axes.CreateChild("Axis 1", 1)

 Axes can be parameterized via their XML description.
-To get a sample XML description, you could add an axis manually in TwinCAT XAE and use the corresponding entry from the context menu or add the axis via Automation Interface and use the ITcSmTreeItem::ProduceXml() method to get it.
+To obtain an exemplary XML description, you can add an axis manually in TwinCAT XAE and use the corresponding entry in the context menu or add the axis via the Automation Interface and use the ITcSmTreeItem::ProduceXml() method to obtain it.

 Creating and handling Motion projects 2: